mindspore-ai/mindspore/model_zoo/official/cv/maskrcnn_mobilenetv1/README.md

 ```

 > As for the COCO2017 dataset, VALIDATION_ANN_FILE_JSON is refer to the annotations/instances_val2017.json in the dataset directory.
-> Checkpoint can be produced and saved in training process, whose folder name begins with "train/checkpoint" or "train_parallel*/checkpoint".
+> checkpoint can be produced and saved in training process, whose folder name begins with "train/checkpoint" or "train_parallel*/checkpoint".

 ### [Evaluation result](#content)